 In the year ended December 31, 2014, we recognized other income, net, primarily related to the following: (a) a gain of \$18 million associated with currency exchange, (b) a gain of \$7 million associated with the prepayment of certain notes receivable and (c) a gain of \$7 million associated with settlement of litigation related to our dual-activity patent, partially offset by (d) an aggregate loss of \$13 million associated with the early retirement of debt, including the partial redemption of the 4.95% Senior Notes and the early termination of our former three-year secured revolving credit facility.
-In the year ended December 31, 2013, we recognized other expense, net, primarily related to the following: (a) a loss of \$11 million associated with the early termination of interest rate swaps designated as a cash flow hedge of borrowings under a former credit facility.
+In the year ended December 31, 2013, we recognized other expense, net, primarily related to the following: (a) a loss of \$11 million associated with currency exchange, (b) a loss of \$10 million associated with the sale of an investment in preference shares and (c) a loss of \$9 million associated with the early termination of interest rate swaps designated as a cash flow hedge of borrowings under a former credit facility.

 Income tax expense-We operate internationally and provide for income taxes based on the tax laws and rates in the countries in which we operate and earn income.
 For the years ended December 31, 2014 and 2013, our annual effective tax rates were 18.7 percent and 20.1 percent, respectively, based on income from continuing operations before income taxes, after excluding certain items, such as expenses for litigation matters, losses on impairment, and gains and losses on certain asset disposals.
 The tax effect, if any, of the excluded items as well as settlements of prior year tax liabilities and changes in prior year tax estimates are all treated as discrete period tax expenses or benefits.
 For the years ended December 31, 2014 and 2013, the effect of the various discrete period tax items was a net tax benefit of \$138 million and \$82 million, respectively.
-For the years ended December 31, 2014 and 2013, these discrete tax items, together with the excluded income and expense items noted above, resulted in effective tax rates of (8.1) percent and 15.6 percent, respectively, based on income from continuing operations before income tax expense, including these discrete tax items, together with the excluded income and expense.
+For the years ended December 31, 2014 and 2013, these discrete tax items, together with the excluded income and expense items noted above, resulted in effective tax rates of (8.1) percent and 15.6 percent, respectively, based on income from continuing operations before income tax expense, including these discrete tax items, together with the excluded income and expense items noted above.